msajid-dev/msajid-dev/README.md

 ## Selected Projects

-All client code is private (NDA).
-Full architecture write-ups in the [portfolio repo](https://github.com/msajid-dev/portfolio).
+All client projects are private due to NDA agreements.
+Detailed architecture breakdowns and case studies are available in the [portfolio repo](https://github.com/msajid-dev/portfolio).

 | Project | Stack | Highlights |
 |---------|-------|-----------|